Help us improve our adult social care web pages

 What happens if your needs change

-If your needs change and you feel you may need more support, please contact us to discuss this on 0117 922 2700 or complete a new Adult care referral form.
+If your needs change and you feel you may need more support, contact us to discuss this on 0117 922 2700 or complete a new Adult care referral form.

 Help when you need it

-• managing mental health and wellbeing
+• managing money and maximising income

-You can refer yourself and this might be quicker than going through adult care.
-If you need support to do this or are not sure which service you need, call us on 0117 922 2700.
+If you need support to do this, or are not sure which service you need, call us on 0117 922 2700.

 Service details, who they support and how to contact them